- Pets and Animals»

 1. Focus more on workouts that favor his behaviors.

 6. Let him cool down.

 10. Give him enough food and water.

 Preparing Your Dog for Jogging

 1. Feed Your Dog Hours Before the Exercise

-It is strongly recommended to feed your dog 10 hours before an exercise.
-This is because giving him food right before the exercise can lead to digestive upset or bloat.
-But giving him small amounts of water at the start is recommended.
-It hydrates him.
+It is strongly recommended to feed your dog 10 hours before the exercise.
+This is because giving him food right before the exercise can lead to digestive problems.
+But giving him some little amounts of water at the start is recommended as it hydrates him.

 In order to ensure he remains active throughout the run, give him food that contains the right amounts of fat and protein.
-Fat provides him with performance fuel while protein rejuvenates his muscle after a hard exercise.
+Fat will provide him with performance fuel while protein will rejuvenate his muscles after the hard exercise.

 2. Check His Health

 Checking his health will help you know if he's capable of participating in the exercise.
 If you have been keeping dogs for a while, you may not find it difficult to assess his health.
 Some health conditions to check include respiratory problems, heart disease, obesity, and arthritis.